-The principal risks for the Trust are falling pupil roll in three of our schools.
-The reduction in numbers entering reception classes is a direct result of local housing regeneration combined with demographic changes and a delayed uptake of school places following the pandemic lockdown.
+The principal risks for the Trust are falling pupil rolls impacting on three of our schools.
+The reduction in numbers entering reception classes is linked to a combination of factors including Local Authority place planning resulting in overcapacity in local areas, delays in releasing new housing as part of the Thamesmead regeneration scheme and parental choice.

 Careful class organisation and staffing profiling, in conjunction with communication with the Local Authority admissions, has enabled the Trust to offset, at least in part, the financial impact of falling rolls.